wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

-Before you can set up co-management, you must have the correct licensing for Azure Active Directory Premium and Microsoft Intune.
-Additionally, you must have or be using the following items:
+Before you can set up co-management, you must set up or already have the following prerequisites:

+- The correct licensing for Microsoft Intune and Azure Active Directory Premium
 - A current version of Configuration Manager
 - Windows client devices that are running Windows 10 or later
 - Azure AD for your Windows client devices